Back to Main Menu

 Large, pale species

 A similar conifer large, whitish Lactarius with perhaps a slightly bearded margin, no stem strobiculation and without the pink gills.
-Nothing is known about this rare species, we need specimens.
 It could be confused with L. alnicola but that species has a somewhat strobiculate stem and latex that may slowly stain the gills yellow, while this species may stain them brown.

 Lactarius argillaceifolius var megacarpus